Sunny day at Countryfile Live and the Summer Party

 The atmosphere of the summer party was lovely.
 Everyone very relaxed and enjoying themselves, and the music was great.
 Bob Harris was the host for the evening and during the introductions as well as in between sets, interviewing 3 of the Countryfile presenters.
 Ferris and Sylvester weren’t a band that I have heard of before but we enjoyed their music.
 Newton Faulkner it was a great showman.
 He really got the audience going and while N didn’t get that excited about it I thought he was great.

 The reason I’ve wanted to go to the summer party was because of The Shires.
-I love their music and while I’m not a big country music fan anything that’s a bit more poppy I do enjoy.
+I love their music and while I’m not a big country music fan, anything that’s a bit more poppy I do enjoy.
 By this stage though N was really tired and getting a bit bored.
 After a full day in the sun I think it was just that little bit too long for him.
 Especially without a friend to keep him entertained.
-So we stayed for a few songs and then listen to the rest as we walked back to the car through the ghost like Countryfile Live site.
+So we stayed for a few songs and then listened to the rest as we walked back to the car through the ghost like Countryfile Live site.

 We had a great day at Countryfile Live but I think we suffered because of the heat.
 I came away feeling like we haven’t really done much or seen much.
 I’d have loved for N to have the chance to go canoeing but it wasn’t to be.
 And it would have been nice if we been able to get friends to come with us so it keeps N entertained for longer.
 Potentially then we could have got there earlier in the day and stayed for longer.